oneapi-src/oneDNN/README.md

 API in future releases of Intel MKL.

-This release is a technical preview with functionality limited to AlexNet and Visual Geometry Group (VGG) topologies forward path.
+This release is a technical preview with functionality limited to AlexNet and VGG topologies forward path.
 While this library is in technical preview phase, its API may change without considerations of backward compatibility.